Hashcode-Ankit/dataManage/README.md

 # dataManage
-manage and calculate data tables based on formulas
+Manage Excel data using Python Pandas

+#used colab machine and Google drive for data